maybe-just-maybe

 )

-concat :: Semigroup a
+) // uncurriedconcat :: Semigroup a

 concat (instance)

-:: Maybe a ~> Maybe a -> Maybe a
+:: Maybe a ~> Maybe a -> Maybe aconcat (curried)

-:: Maybe a -> Maybe a -> Maybe a
+:: Maybe a -> Maybe a -> Maybe aconcatU (uncurried)

 :: ( Maybe a, Maybe a ) -> Maybe a

-allows the values of matching types contained by 2 Maybe
+allows the values of matching types contained by 2 Maybe instances to be concatenated using

-then concat will result in a Maybe
+Ramda's R.concat.
+If either instance is a Nothing then concat will result in a Maybe equal to

-instances are not of the same type, then concat will
+If the values contained by the 2 Maybe instances are not of the same type, then concat will

-result in a Nothing
+result in a Nothing.

 arguments:

-that contains the value that will be concatenated with the value of theMaybe
+other(Maybe) - theMaybethat contains the value that will be concatenated with the value of theMaybethatconcatwas called on

 alias: